TheKevJames/coveralls-python/docs/usage/configuration.rst

     # or, via env var:
     COVERALLS_SERVICE_NAME=travis-pro coveralls

-If you are interested in merging the coverage results between multiple languages/projects, see our `multi-language <multilang.rst>`_ documentation.
+If you are interested in merging the coverage results between multiple languages/projects, see our :ref:`multi-language <multilang>` documentation.

 If coveralls-python is being run on CircleCI or TravisCI, it will automatically set the token for communication with coveralls.io.
 Otherwise, you should set the environment variable ``COVERALLS_REPO_TOKEN``, which can be found on the dashboard for your project in coveralls.io::